karenyyng/clustering/README.md

 * validate our method or show it is consistent with estimates with other statistical methods

-I work from with very specific goals in mind but I imagine other astronomy / astrophysics people may have similar needs for pre-processing their data for inference.
+I work from with very specific [goals](http://github.com/karenyyng/clustering/tree/master/notes/project_specifics.md) in mind but I imagine other astronomy / astrophysics people may have similar needs for pre-processing their data for inference.

-## Files
+## Files / folders
+* ipynb - all the notebooks for data exploration or calling functions
+* notes - some reference / background of the project